 This excellent website lisbonlisboaportuga includes most Belem information worth to know.

-Alfama the oldest quarter of Lisbon
+Alfama the oldest quarter and Fado Music

 Alfama reaches across a hill between Castelo de San Jorge and the river Tagus.
 A working-class quarter, a community mainly populated of fishermen.
 Narrow cobbled lanes, staircases and secret patios and gardens.
 The natural mixture between Alfama quarter and Fado, the traditional music, must be experienced during your Lisbon stay.
 In our opinion, there are two ways to find out.